StarRocks/starrocks/contrib/dbt-connector/README.md

 This project is **under development**.

-The `dbt-starrocks` package contains all the code enabling [dbt](https://getdbt.com) to work with [StarRocks](https://www.starrocks.io).
+The `dbt-starrocks` package contains all the code to enable [dbt](https://getdbt.com) to work with [StarRocks](https://www.starrocks.io).

 This is an experimental plugin:
 - We have not tested it extensively
-- Requirements at least StarRocks version 2.5.0+
+- Requires StarRocks version 2.5.0 or higher
   - version 3.1.x is recommended
-  - Previous versions will no longer support
+  - StarRocks versions 2.4 and below are no longer supported

 ## Installation